sjdv1982/cloudless/GUIDE.md

 This involves two terminals on the master

-### Test master-to-master Seamless-to-Seamless communion.
+### Test basic master-to-master Seamless-to-Seamless communion.

 - In one terminal, do: